25prabhu10/notes/docs/Languages/CSS/CSS.md

 ### Properties

 The properties in CSS refer to the various aspects of layout and style that can be affected.
+These are ways in which you can style an HTML element.

 ### Units